LunaBestPone/talentExOP2/README.md

-# A functioning option 2 with Login/Sign up
+# A functional iteration 1 code base
-The base index '/' now is blank, insert your component with BaseRouter
+Though with some minor known bugs which will be fixed in iteration 2
 # Do not expect "clone then run"
 Some external package for django is needed, install them with pip